axiomhq/axiom-js/README.md

 * [`@axiomhq/winston`](./packages/winston): A [winston](https://github.com/winstonjs/winston) transport which sends logs to Axiom.
 * [`@axiomhq/pino`](./packages/pino): A [pino](https://github.com/pinojs/pino) transport which sends logs to Axiom.

+## Requirements

+Node.js 20 or higher is required.
+Node.js 18 is no longer supported.

 ## License

 Distributed under the [MIT License](LICENSE).